CERT-W/hadoop-attack-library/Tools Techniques and Procedures/Getting the target environment configuration/README.md

 The cluster configuration can be retrieved on **any Web UI at the `/conf` URI on all native Hadoop components including**:
 * **HDFS NameNode WebUI**, on port HTTP/50070 or HTTPS/50470
 * **HDFS DataNode WebUI**, on port HTTP/50075 or HTTPS/50475
-* **MapReduce v2 JobHistory Server WebUI**, on port HTTP/19888 or HTTPS/19890
+* **Secondary NameNode WebUI**, on port HTTP/50090
 * **YARN ResourceManager WebUI**, on port HTTP/8088 or HTTPS/8090
 * **YARN NodeManager WebUI**, on port HTTP/8042 or HTTPS/8044
-* **Secondary NameNode WebUI**, on port HTTP/50090
+* **MapReduce v2 JobHistory Server WebUI**, on port HTTP/19888 or HTTPS/19890
-* **MapReduce v1 JobTracker**, on port HTTP/50030
+* **MapReduce v1 JobTracker WebUI**, on port HTTP/50030
-* **MapReduce v1 TaskTracker**, on port HTTP/50060
+* **MapReduce v1 TaskTracker WebUI**, on port HTTP/50060

 HadoopSnooper
 -------------
-`HadoopSnooper` has been developped to allow attackers to easily retrieve a suitable minimum client-side configuration using configuration files exposed on Hadoop components' Web interfaces.
+`HadoopSnooper` has been developped to allow attackers to **easily retrieve a suitable minimum client-side configuration** using configuration files exposed on Hadoop components' Web interfaces.
 It simply grabs a remote cluster configuration, parse it and generate the appropriate configuration files to be used in the attacker environment.

 ### Usage